Farama-Foundation/HighwayEnv/docs/source/faq.rst

 My videos are too fast / have a low framerate.
-    This is because in openai/gym, a single video frame is generated at each call of ``env.step(action)``.
+    This is because in gymnasium, a single video frame is generated at each call of ``env.step(action)``.
 However, in highway-env, the policy typically runs at a low-level frequency (e.g. 1 Hz) so that a long action (*e.g.* change lane) actually corresponds to several (typically, 15) simulation frames.
     In order to also render these intermediate simulation frames, the following should be done:

 .. code-block:: python

-  import gym
+  import gymnasium as gym

   # Wrap the env by a RecordVideo wrapper
   env = gym.make("highway-v0")